 So, what about the other criteria of the Howey Test?
 Is there an “expectation of profit to be derived from the efforts of others”?

 So far, the SEC has stated that if promoters or sponsors provide critical managerial efforts that influence the success of the enterprise, and if investors reasonably expect to profit from those efforts, then that box is checked as well.

 In 2017, the SEC warned coin issuers that securities laws applied to token sales, putting the cryptocurrency industry on notice that the Howey Test applies to their business, even if they’d hoped to escape it.

-While there are some cryptocurrency rules and regulations in place, most companies selling virtual currencies in recent months have made little effort to comply with securities laws, which, among other things, require companies to disclose information about their operations before collecting money from American investors.
+While there are some cryptocurrency rules and regulations in place, most companies selling virtual currencies are not yet required to comply with securities laws, which, among other things, require companies to disclose information about their operations before collecting money from American investors.